Part of West Coast main line closed for passengers during August bank holiday upgrades

-Engineering work in Stoke-on-Trent, Crewe and Birmingham will disrupt West Coast Main Line services over the upcoming bank holiday weekend.
+Engineering work in Stoke-on-Trent, Crewe and will disrupt services over the upcoming bank holiday weekend.

 As announced last week, between Saturday 24 and Monday 26 August, Network Rail engineers will be carrying out work to complete major track upgrades in Stoke-on-Trent and Crewe, including hoovering up worn-out ballast before replacing it with new ballast.